 Courts frequently change rules and requirements, sometimes without warning.
 Rely on SmartRules and our extensive network of court resources to keep you constantly informed of the latest rules and requirements.

-This introduction will give you an overview of requirements applicable to ex parte motions in the California Superior Courts.
+This At-A-Glance Guide will give you an overview of California Civil Rules (CCP & and CRC) applicable to ex parte motions in the California Superior Courts.
 Use SmartRules to get detailed state and local rules and requirements.
 For detailed requirements on filing ex parte motions in a specific California Superior Court, please see the SmartRules California Ex Parte Motion guides for the court where your action is pending.
 Select the appropriate county from the “Choose a Court or Jurisdiction” dropdown menu.

 Ex Parte Motions in California Superior Courts